sjavi4/PlayerDoll/README.md

 Release avaliable on Modrinth.

+## Notice

+<b>The plugin is under re-construction, releases for updates and bug fix will be delayed.

+If problems found on newer version, try to use an old one. </b>

 ## Disclaimer

 <b>This plugin is highly dependent on NMS, slightly changes made by Mojang / Server Jar provider might cause this plugin no longer working.<br>